HIV/AIDS in Peru: Prevalence

-Blood safety is also a concern.
+Blood safety is a concern.
 Several reported cases of HIV infection in 2006 and 2007 have been attributed to blood transfusions received through public health services (MOH, 2007).

 Infections with syphilis, gonorrhea, and Chlamydia in men and women and trichomoniasis and bacterial vaginosis in women are factors in the increasing risk of HIV transmission in Peru.
-According to the 2009 Demographic and Health Survey, 14 percent of the women surveyed among those reporting history of sexual intercourse reported having sexually transmitted infection (STI) symptoms.
-Inadequate and ineffective treatment of STIs is common in Peru.
-Inadequate and ineffective treatment of sexually transmitted infections (STIs) is common.
-Also of significant concern is the high HIV prevalence among prison inmates.
+In the 2009 Demographic and Health Survey, 14 percent of the women surveyed among those reporting history of sexual intercourse reported having sexually transmitted infection (STI) symptoms.
+Inadequate and ineffective treatment of sexually transmitted infections (STIs) is common in Peru.
+Of significant concern is the high HIV prevalence among prison inmates.

 Given the relatively low level of sexual education, limited condom use, and risky sexual behaviors practiced by some subpopulations, including multiple sex partners, there is a significant potential for the further spread of HIV in Peru.
-According to the 2008 UNGASS report, less than 5 percent of schools offer sex education, including information about HIV (USAID 2010).
-One study by Klausner and Mendoza (2002) of young people aged 18 to 30 in 34 neighborhoods in Lima, Chiclayo, and Trujillo, demonstrated that 18 percent had more than one sex partner in the last year, while 8 percent had more than one partner in the last three months, and condom use was low.
+In the 2008 UNGASS report, less than 5 percent of schools offer sex education, including information about HIV (USAID 2010).
+A 2002 study of young people aged 18 to 30 in 34 neighborhoods in Lima, Chiclayo, and Trujillo, demonstrated that 18 percent had more than one sex partner in the last year, while 8 percent had more than one partner in the last three months, and condom use was low.